Subject-specific outreach programme 2024-2025

 This writing competition for UK school students in Years 9- 13, hosted by HCRI, encouraged pupils to write a speech or letter, addressed to the UN, on the climate emergency.

-It finished in April 2022 and the winning entries are available on our website
+It finished in April 2022 and the winning entries are available on our website.

 Liberal Arts resources & events

-Modern Foreign Language resources & events
+Modern Foreign Languages resources and events

 Viva Languages